Please familiarize yourself with the information on this page.

 When you write down your solution, it MUST be close-book.
 This is to make sure you truly understand and can recreate the solutions.

-You have 4 grace days to use across the quarter, which apply to both written and programming assignments (per GradeScope submission entry).
+You have 4 grace days to use across the quarter, which apply to all assignments.
 The number of grace days you use for each assignment must be an integer.
 For example, if you submit 12 hours late, that’s still 1 grace day, instead of 0.5.
-For each homework assignment, you can use no more than two grace days (no more than 48 hours late).
+However, for each homework assignment, you can use no more than two grace days (no more than 48 hours late).
 You won’t lose any points by using grace days, but if you use up your grace days, you have no further late days to use (i.e., you won’t get any points if you submit late and have no grace days left).

 You need basic knowledge about algorithms, data structures, and discrete math.
-Courses such as CS141 is helpful.
-If you don’t have some basic background in algorithms, you should take these courses first.
-If you don’t have such basic knowledge and you still want to take the course, you have to be aware that you need to A LOT OF time on the course.
+You must take CS141 as a prerequisite.
+If you don’t have such basic knowledge and you still want to take the course, you need my permission and have to be aware that you need to spend more time on the course.

 Start working on homework assignments as early as possible.
 You have about 2 weeks for each of the homework assignment.
-However, don’t start working on it on the last day.
+Don’t start working on it on the last day.
 The homework problems can be hard and take a lot of time to finish.
-The programming assignments may need a lot of time to debug.
+Also, the course server will be busy when the deadline is close.